johnny353535/yoi/docs/_pages/behaviours/parallax.md

 # Parallax

-<p class="intro">Use this Behaviour to add a parallax scrolling effect to any element.</p>
+<p class="intro">Adds a parallax scrolling effect to any element.</p>

 ## Basic Example

-Add the attribute `yoi-parallax` to an element to enable the parallax scrolling effect:
+Add the attribute `yoi-parallax` to an element:

 ```html
 <!-- example -->